cozmogeek/SkyRoof/docs/users_guide/telemetry_panel.md

    transmitter; hover over it to see the resolved signal parameters.

-   Many satellites have several transmitters on the same frequency, and only some of them may be supported by the decoder.
+   Many satellites have several transmitters on the same frequency, and only some of them may be supported by the decoder - for exmple, a CW beacon and a GMSK telemetry.
 The label you click on the frequency scale is not necessarily the one that gets selected, so after clicking check that the right transmitter is highlighted in the [Satellite Transmitters](satellite_transmitters_panel.md) panel.

+   Some satellites can transmit their telemetry at different Baud rates, selected by the ground station.
+Such satellites have multiple transmitters in the database, one per Baud rate.
+To switch to a different rate, just select the right transmitter.

 4. Make sure the SDR is running and tuned to the satellite.
 The decoder uses the same Doppler-corrected passband as the receiver, so the satellite's signal must be visible on the